Cambridge Parks: Parker's Piece

 Jesus Green is a large, scenic park located near the centre of Cambridge, adjacent to the River Cam and close to Jesus College.

-Cambridge Parks & Green Spaces: Grantchester Meadows.
+Cambridge Parks and Meadows: Lammas Land.
 Image courtesy of geograph.